SDVentures/Contour/README.md

 It is possible to define the configuration for multiple endpoints.
 Each endpoint has mandatory parameters, unique name and connection string to the broker.

-Additionally, we can pass component name of [IBusLifecycleHandler](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/IBusLifecycleHandler.cs) type in the attribute ‘lifecycleHandler’, which will be invoked when the state of service bus client is changed.
+Additionally, we can pass component name of [IBusLifecycleHandler](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/IBusLifecycleHandler.cs) type in the attribute 'lifecycleHandler', which will be invoked when the state of service bus client is changed.
 For example, when it starts or stops.

 ```xml
 <serviceBus>